ahadjawaid/hackutd-hf-workshop/README.md

 | 10 minutes | Using a Dataset | Show dataset list and how to use a dataset with an example |
 | 5 minutes | Hugging Face Spaces | Overview of what hugging face spaces is and how they could use it |
 | 5 minutes | Q&A |  |

-## What does this Repo contain?
-- `README.md`: This file!
-- Notebook examples of using Pre-trained models on various tasks (TTS, VQA, OC, etc.)
-- Notebook examples of using Datasets

 ## Helpful resources